jnozzi/cocoadev.com/markdown/DragMatrix.md

  /****************************************************************
  * Function - clearDragDestinationMembers
  *
- * Resets all member variables used by General/DragDestination functions.
+ * Resets all member variables used by DragDestination functions.
  ****************************************************************/
  - (void) clearDragDestinationMembers {
    shouldDraw = FALSE;